15 Cozy Rugs That Make Any Space Instantly Homier

 MORE: 22 Blanket Scarves to Give You All the Cozy Feels

-These hygge-approved rugs are great investments—trust us, your feet will thank you.
-From fuzzy sheepskin rugs that double as the perfect background for an Instagram flatlay to Moroccan-inspired printed ones that add just the right amount of color to your home, the right rug will cozy up a room’s whole aura.
+These hygge-approved rugs are great investments: From fuzzy sheepskin rugs that double as the perfect background for an Instagram flatlay to Moroccan-inspired printed ones that add just the right amount of color to your home, the right rug will cozy up a room’s whole aura.

 Ahead, see some of our favorite cozy rugs for fall and, if you’re so inclined, start shopping.